Legal Services for Nursing Home Abuse & Neglect Litigation

-Neglect and abuse of the elderly in understaffed nursing homes and other poorly funded assisted living facilities is unfortunately all too common.
-At Owens, Mixon & Heller, we are committed to seeking recovery from nursing homes for elderly and handicapped clients and their families who have entrusted their care to someone else.
+Neglect and abuse of the elderly in understaffed nursing homes and other poorly funded assisted living facilities are unfortunately all too common.
+At Owens, Mixon, Heller & Smith, P.A., we are committed to seeking recovery from nursing homes for elderly and handicapped clients and their families who have entrusted their care to someone else.

 Warning Signs of Nursing Home Abuse or Neglect

 Some signs of abuse or neglect may be obvious, such as unexplained bruising, severe weight loss, bed sores, or other physical injuries.
 However, other forms of abuse or neglect are much more difficult to detect.

 A person who is bedridden and cannot move needs to be turned about every two hours to avoid developing bed sores.
 You might find bed sores on a resident’s legs, feet or buttocks.